cyle/fuck-reader/README.md

 A very simple RSS reader.
 I built it just before Google Reader died, and I've been using this every day on my own server.
 A couple of my friends use it, too.
 You can read more about it [here](http://cylesoft.com/blog/building-fuck-reader.html).

 Front-end is PHP, feed fetching is Ruby.
-Feeds, posts, and user post state all stored in MySQL.
+Feeds, posts, and user post state all stored in MySQL or MariaDB.

 ## Front-end installation

 This was built with lighttpd and php5-cgi (running via fastcgi).
+It's also been tested with php5-fpm.
 Set the lighttpd document root to the `www` folder.

 Also, include this line in your lighttpd config: